retaildevcrews/codespaces-images/README.md

 - As the test completes
   - The metric will go back to green (1.0)
   - The request graph will return to normal

+### View Prometheus Dashboard

+- Click on the `ports` tab of the terminal window
+- Click on the `world icon` on the Prometheus port (30000)
+- This will open Prometheus in a new browser tab

+- From the Prometheus tab
+  - Begin typing NgsaAppDuration_bucket in the `Expression` search
+  - Click `Execute`
+  - This will display the `histogram` that Grafana uses for the charts